openhab/openhabian/CONTRIBUTING.md

 #### Unit Tests `unit-<name>`
 These tests do not alter the host system, the test is executed and is isolated to a specific function.
-These tests are not required on a installed base system of openHABian.
+These tests are not required on an installed base system of openHABian.

 ``` bash
 docker exec -i "openhabian-bats" bash -c 'bats --tap --recursive --filter "unit-." .'